compare

 ERA posting and exceptions

-Both systems auto-post 835 remittances.
-Tebra advertises RPA-driven ERA auto-posting and unapplied-payment posting in its billing-payments suite.
+Both systems can auto-post 835 remittances, though not on the same terms.
+Tebra advertises RPA-driven ERA auto-posting and unapplied-payment posting in its billing-payments suite, hardened over years at its scale.
+In Medi, auto-posting is opt-in: clean ERAs post automatically once a billing company turns it on, and exceptions land in a review queue.
+Out of the box every remittance routes to review, which is the safer default for a new book and a slower one for a team that wants touchless posting on day one.
 Medi's ERA workflow surfaces held lines in a review queue with the BPR check footer, CARC and RARC codes translated to plain English, and per-line decisions (accept, reject, route to follow-up, escalate) on one screen.
 PLB segments and recoupments from prior ERAs appear as their own entries rather than buried inside the payment record.

 What to verify in either product: